 Remove your spoilboard by loosening the four M4 flathead bolts that hold it to the T-slot bed.
 You can do this with a 2.5 mm hex key (included in the Precision Fixturing and Toe Clamp Set).

-Slide the square nuts into the t-slots.
+Slide the square nuts into the T-slots.
 If the square nuts don’t fit in your T-slot bed, use the hex nuts.
-If any nuts don’t easily slide into the slots, clean any swarf that might be impeding the nuts.
-If you’re planning to add a Toe Clamp to the first slot, add two additional nuts to the first slot (3 total).
+If neither can easily slide into the slots, clean any swarf that might be impeding the nuts.
+If you’re planning to add a Toe Clamp to the first slot, add two additional nuts to the first slot (three total).

 Place the Tall Alignment Bracket on the bed and drop the screws in place over each of the five nuts.
 Finger-tighten all five bolts.

 While ensuring the bracket remains aligned with the T-slot bed, tighten each screw lightly with the included hex key, one at a time.
 Then come back around and tighten each until snug, making sure the front and left sides of the bracket are flush with the front and left sides of the T-slot bed.